 Size isn’t the only thing to consider when you’re choosing wiper blades.
 They’ve changed a lot over the years, and some modern blades come with design elements that can improve performance.

 Here are a couple more tips for choosing wiper blades:

 - Consider beam blades.
 Traditional wiper blades are essentially straight, and they use hinges to conform to your car’s curved windshield.
 Beam blades are built to curve naturally, so they do a better job of hugging the windshield than traditional wiper blades do.
 Their unique design makes beam blades quieter and more efficient than traditional wiper blades.

 - Look for a blade with a performance spoiler.
 A performance spoiler is a piece of rubber that spans the wiper blade.
 It helps the blade perform more effectively by reducing drag and increasing pressure on the windshield.

 Wiper blades are a vital safety feature in rain and snow.
 For the best results, select blades that are sized and designed to provide reliable performance for your particular vehicle, and remember to change your blades regularly to keep them at their best.

-Check out all the wipers and wiper accessories available on NAPA Online, or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on wiper blade size, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the windshield wipers and wiper accessories available on NAPA Online, or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on what size of wiper blades you need, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photos courtesy of Unsplash.